open/close all folders

 - The Mole: Selling secrets to the Russians.

 - Morally Ambiguous Doctorate: At least according to Herzl.
+Giving the H-bomb formula based on a weakly idealistic opinion enforces it.

 - Never Live It Down: In-Universe.
 His Nazi past, sorta.